danbev/learning-iot/notes/bluetooth.md

 ## Security
-One thing to keep in mind when reading documentation related to BlueTooth classic and BlueTooth Low Energy.
-For versions 4.2 and beyond there is a type of connection called Secure Connections or LE Security which uses ECHF.
+One thing to keep in mind when reading documentation related to BlueTooth classic and BlueTooth Low Energy is that for versions 4.2 and beyond there is a type of connection called Secure Connections or LE Security which uses ECHF.
 Prior type of secure connection before this is called Legacy connection.

 ```